The Uniform Mordell-Lang Conjecture: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Marc Hindry for the argument for Lemma~\ref{LemmaSmallestAbVarGenerated}.
-The authors would like to thank Gabriel Dill for his valuable comments on a previous version of the manuscript, especially for a correction of the argument for Lemma~\ref{LemmaChowVar0Dim}, the reference \cite[Lem.2.4]{DillTorsionIsogenousAV} and various discussions on the specialization argument.
-We thank Dan Abramovich and Philipp Habegger for comments on a draft of this paper.
-Ziyang Gao has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement n$^{\circ}$ 945714).
-Tangli Ge has received funding from NSF grant DMS-1759514 and DMS-2100548.
-Lars K\"{u}hne received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 101027237.
+The authors would like to thank Gabriel Dill for his valuable comments on a previous version of the manuscript, especially for a correction of the argument for Lemma~\ref{LemmaChowVar0Dim}, the reference \cite[Lemma 2.4]{DillTorsionIsogenousAV}, discussions on the specialization argument and on the optimality of our formulation of Theorem \ref{MainThm2}.
+We thank Dan Abramovich and Philipp Habegger for comments on a draft of this paper and Abbey Bourdon for a relevant discussion on the consequence of our main result on rational points.
+We would like to thank the referee for their careful reading and helpful comments.

+ZG received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement n$^{\circ}$ 945714).
+TG received funding from NSF grant DMS-1759514 and DMS-2100548.
+LK received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 101027237.
+A revision of this article was supported by the National Science Foundation under Grant No.\ DMS-1928930, while the three authors were in residence at the SL-Math in Berkeley, California, during its semester on ``Diophantine Geometry'' in 2023.